electro-creative-workshop/electro-privacy/README.md

     - `<button id="do-not-share" onclick="OneTrust.ToggleInfoDisplay()">Do Not Share My Personal Information</button>`

 4. In footer.scss, add the `#do-not-share` to the `#ot-sdk-btn` rule to style "Do Not Share My Personal Information" button the same way as "Cookie Settings".

-example:
+For example:

     #ot-sdk-btn, #do-not-share {
     margin-bottom: 1em;
     padding: 0 !important;
     font-size: 1em !important;
     color: $color-white !important;
     border: none !important;
-&:hover {
-background: none !important;
-}
     }